neurodata/blog.neurodata.io/_posts/2019-11-21-new-method.md

 Write code to simulate those scenarios, and look at the results.
 Confirm that your simulations are in fact simulating what the equations describing the simulations meant to describe.

 1. **Run Previous SoA**
-Run previous SoA first on the simulations and data from their paper.
+Make a Jupyter notebook running previous SoA on the simulations and data from their paper.
 Make sure your results at least approximately match their reported results (like, within 1%); ideally your results are identical to the published results, but that is not typical.
 This is especially important if you are re-implementing the previous SoA, rather than simply using their results.
-Once the results you get are close enough to their published results, run their algorithm on any additional simulation settings.
+- Make a Jupyter notebook on any additional simulation settings.
+- PR the part of this Jupyter notebook that includes an sklearn algorithm.

 1. **Pseudocode, Code, and Test**
    1. Write pseudocode (as formally as you can) for your algorithm.
 I particularly like the text explanation pseudocode that we wrote for our [mgc paper](https://elifesciences.org/articles/41690).